Why SMBs Can't Afford Cyber Risk Quantification (And Why That's About to Change)

 - PDF tier: €9/one-time for full Monte Carlo report with P50/P75/P95 outputs

-- Pro tier: €49/month for unlimited scans, historical tracking, broker branding
+- Starter tier: €199/month for unlimited scans, historical tracking, broker branding

 This is the first time FAIR-aligned, euro-denominated cyber risk quantification has been available at a price point accessible to any company — not just Fortune 500 enterprises with dedicated risk teams.
+(See the broker pricing analysis for a full cost comparison vs. enterprise tools.)

 The Bottom Line